 1) Start early—and if you did not start early, start now

-The following steps are not foolproof, but if you follow them, you will have a much greater chance of fulfilling your dream of financial independence.
-But, again, you must follow them—diligently, systematically, routinely.
+The following steps are not foolproof, but you will have a much greater chance of fulfilling your dream of financial independence if you follow them.

 Sit down and develop a plan; create a budget and stick to it; get more education if you can; abandon the idea of using credit cards; and save and invest from every paycheck.

-However, your plan should not be so outrageously ambitious that you know in your heart of hearts you will not follow it.
+However, your plan should not be so outrageously ambitious that you know you will not follow it in your heart of hearts.